hyperchessbot/hyperbot/README.md

 ## Create your own permanent Hyper Bot ( runs on Heroku, no Lc0 )
 If you want to create your own permanent bot, do the following:

-Sign up to GitHub https://github.com/join , if you have not already.
+Sign up to GitHub [here](https://github.com/join) , if you have not already.

-With your GitHub account visit https://github.com/hyperchessbot/hyperbot , then click on Fork.
+With your GitHub account visit [this repository](https://github.com/hyperchessbot/hyperbot) , then click on Fork.

 Create a BOT account if you do not already have one.
-To create one use an account that has not played any games yet, log into this account, then visit https://hypereasy.herokuapp.com/auth/lichess/bot , approve oauth and then on the page you are taken to click on 'Request upgrade to bot'.
+To create one use an account that has not played any games yet, log into this account, then visit [hypereasy heroku app home page](https://hypereasy.herokuapp.com/auth/lichess/bot) , approve oauth and then on the page you are taken to click on 'Request upgrade to bot'.

-Create an API access token with your BOT account at https://lichess.org/account/oauth/token ( should have scopes Read incoming challenges / Create, accept, decline challenges / Play games with the bot API )
+Create an API access token with your BOT account [over here](https://lichess.org/account/oauth/token) ( should have scopes Read incoming challenges / Create, accept, decline challenges / Play games with the bot API )

-Sign up to Heroku https://signup.heroku.com/ , if you have not already.
+Sign up to [Heroku](https://signup.heroku.com/) , if you have not already.

 At Heroku create a new app using New / Create new app.
 Choose Europe for region.